Shivandru/Shivandru/README.md

 🌍 I'm based in Deoghar, Jharkhand, India

-⚛️ Some technologies that I love to working with includes .
+⚛️ Some technologies that I love to work with, includes React.Js, Javascript, HTML5, CSS3.

 🚀 I have learned couple of CSS libraries like Chakra UI & TailWind.